webgpu/webgpufundamentals/webgpu/lessons/webgpu-multiple-canvases.md

 ```

 To draw to the canvas we used that context to get a texture for the canvas
-and set that texture as a the first `colorAttachment` of a render pass
+and set that texture as the first `colorAttachment` of a render pass

 ```js
   const renderPassDescriptor = {